JustinSDK/dotSCAD/docs/lib-path_extend.md

 - `stroke_pts` : A list of points represent a stroke.
 See the example below.
 - `path_pts` : A list of points represent the path.
+- `scale` : Scales the 2D shape by this value over the length of the extrusion.

 ## Examples